Starting any business is hard. If you are thinking of starting a mechanic workshop there a many things you need to consider.

 2. ABN number

 To trade legally in Australia, you are required to have an ABN (Australian Business Number).
 An ABN is a unique number that identifies your business.
-An ABN is required for both TAX and accounting activities.
+An ABN is required for both TAX and accounting purposes.
 Without an ABN you will not be able to trade.

-To apply for an ABN click here
+To apply for an ABN click here.

 3. Motor Vehicle Repair License